 Owen is a writer, stand-up comedian and actor.
 Owen has written and performed seven one-man plays and has won a string of awards including three Fringe Firsts at the Edinburgh Festival.
 The Herald Angel award for best play and the LWT writers award for best comedy.

 He has toured his stand-up and one –man plays in Ireland, America, Canada and Australia to critical acclaim performing at the West Beth theatre, New York, Andrews Lane theatre Dublin.
 The Hudson back-stage theatre, Los Angeles.
 The Harbour front theatre, Toronto, the Wellington Opera House and the Town Hall theatre Melbourne.
 He has written and starred in three other plays, Dead Meat, Travelling Light and Patrick’s Day with his former writing partner Sean Hughes, winning a Fringe first and the Edinburgh Festival critic’s award for best comedy.
-In 09 he adapted the Shawshank Redemption for the stage which ran at the Gaiety theatre in Dublin and The Wyndams theatre in London’s West End.
+In 09 he adapted the Shawshank Redemption for the stage which ran at the Gaiety Theatre in Dublin and The Wyndhams Theatre in London’s West End.

 ‘A very funny human being just go and see him’ The Glasgow Herald.